- Media release

 The Market Approach statement is consistent with the NDIS Integrated Market, Sector and Workforce Strategy and outlines how the NDIA plans to prioritise and implement its market stewardship role.
 Importantly, this will be done in partnership with States and Territories who all have critical roles to play in supporting and promoting the establishment of vibrant and responsive NDIS marketplaces.

-The approach is complimentary to the $5 million Innovative Workforce Fund announced by the Turnbull Government in October to help grow the disability workforce and sector.
+The approach is complimentary to the $5 million Innovative Workforce Fund announced by the Federal Government in October to help grow the disability workforce and sector.

 From July 2016 Australia began the careful three-year transition to the full rollout of the NDIS that will see the number of people supported grow from 30,000 to an expected 460,000.